Our main areas of work include:

 1. Recreational craft

-To assist companies in a smooth transition from EU Directive 94/25/EC to the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
+To help companies understand the changes brought by the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
 This guide provides you with all you need to know to safely manufacture, import, distribute and sell your products on the EU single market, EEA and Switzerland.

 The guide is available as an App for iPad and Android tablets (3.99 EUR) as well as PDF for all devices (2.99 EUR) in the following languages: